hassanaftab93/Coursera_Capstone/README.md

 ### Week 4 - Part 1:

+## Review Criteria

 1. A description of the problem and a discussion of the background.

+Business Proposal Link:

 2. A description of the data and how it will be used to solve the problem.

-### Week 4 - Part 2:
+Data Description Link:

-1. A full report consisting of all of the following components:
+3. A full report consisting of all of the following components:

 <li> Introduction where you discuss the business problem and who would be interested in this project.</li>
 <li> Data where you describe the data that will be used to solve the problem and the source of the data.</li>